CommanderT3706/blogback/README.md

 blogback serve

 # Create a post (may need to be run as sudo depending on your server root)
-blogback post "My Title" "https://example.com/path/to/website" "https://example.com/path/to/an/image"
+blogback post "My Title" "My Description" "https://example.com/path/to/website" "https://example.com/path/to/an/image"

 # Force update the sitemap (may need to be run as sudo depending on your server root)
 blogback sitemap